174: No Such Thing As A Manta Ray

 We'll take it.
 So, no, it's up to 30 males follow around one female, right?
 And she leads them on a dance and she tests their endurance to see if they're fit enough to breed with her.

-And eventually, she selects one.
+And eventually she selects one.
 She does a load of cool, swooshy moves through the water.

-Oh, yeah, yeah, you go.
 And if you stay until the end, you get to have sex with someone.
+Isn't that it?
+That's how it works.

 sort of, in that they do what's called stacking.

-So there's one manta ray that will be at the front and that's the one who's doing most of the feeding and then he'll eat a lot or she will eat a lot of the plankton and then the other plankton will be whipped around his body and then will feed into the gaping mouths of the people behind him and they switch round who's at the front.
+So there's one manta ray that will be at the front, and that's the one who's doing most of the feeding, and then he'll eat a lot, or she will eat a lot of the plankton, and then the other plankton will be whipped around his body and then will feed into the gaping mouths of the people behind him.

-So they just take it in turns who get to be the prime fever.
+And they switch around who's at the front.
+So they just take it in turns who gets to be the prime feeder.

 That's very nice.
 It's really sweet.

 Yeah.
 Not if you're a plankton.
-No, that's true.

 No one ever thinks about the plankton.

+Yeah.
 If you think you've got past one of them, you're like, thank God for that.
-And then another one comes along.

-There is an article called How Do You Stick a Camera on a Manta Ray that I read.
+There is an article called how do you stick a camera on a manta ray that i read

-They're coated in mucus?
-You lure them with a handkerchief, is what you do.
+they're coated in mucus you lure them with a handkerchief is what you do

-No, is it that you just pop it on them and the mucus?
+No, is it that you just pop it on them and the mucus...
 No, well,

-And so, there were some scientists and they had some peanut butter with them, and so they decided to smear peanut butter on the camera on the suction pad, and it worked miles better.
+And so there were some scientists and they had some peanut butter with them.
+And so they decided to smear peanut butter on the camera, on the suction pad, and it worked miles better.

 And they stay on for like four or five hours now.
 Wow.

 That is amazing.
-Yeah.
+Yeah, that's amazing.

 Well,

 that's the real question.
-Sorry, answer Dan's.
+Sorry, answered that.

 I'll start with Anna's question.